 So if Trump truly is concerned about jobs, wages and working families, he would be wise to recognize the contribution that immigrants make to the U.S. economy and its communities.
 Scapegoating immigrants fuels resentment and hate, not the economic prosperity he promised his followers.

 Scapegoating immigrants only fuels resentment and hate, not the economic prosperity he promised.

-Editor’s note: AMIBA takes no position on the number of immigrants the U.S., Canada or any nation should accept and nothing here should be construed to suggest anything less than thorough security vetting of immigrants.
-We do fight racism, scapegoating and bigotry in all forms (here’s why) and aim to help make the debate over immigration fact-based.
+Editor’s note: AMIBA takes no position on the number of immigrants the U.S., Canada or any nation should accept.
+We do fight racism, scapegoating and bigotry in all forms and aim to help make the debate over immigration fact-based.

 Thoughtful people have widely varying views on immigration, population and how permeable political boundaries should be.
-Many people (including anti-racism activists) believe net immigration should be limited based on legitimate concerns about undermining the wages or bargaining power of workers in certain trades, environmental impact, and others.
+Many people believe net immigration should be limited based on concerns about undermining the wages or bargaining power of workers in certain trades, environmental impact, and others.
 We caution against judging anyone’s motives without first learning why a person favors or opposes certain policies!